 - 81 percent of consumers say a positive customer service experience increases the chances of them making another purchase.

-- Despite the availability of automated solutions, three in four consumers still prefer to interact with a real person.
+- Despite the availability of automated solutions, 36 percent of consumers still prefer to wait to interact with a real person.

 - 61 percent of consumers would switch to a competitor after just one poor customer service experience.